-The Company has an interest rate swap contract that converts borrowings from a floating to a fixed-rate basis.
-Exclusive of applicable margins, the Company will pay fixed rate interest and receive floating-rate interest amounts based on three-month USIBOR settings.
-The contract fixed premium is 2.34% and the notional value amortises in line with the repayment profile of the borrowing facility.
-The term of the borrowing facility to July 2017 has been designated as the hedged item.
-The fair value of derivative financial instrument at 31 December 2016 is \$56,537 (2015: \$148,526) and is repayable \$56,537, \$Nil and \$Nil (2015: \$105,773, \$42,753 and \$Nil) in less than 1 year, between 1 and 2 years and between 2 and 5 years, respectively.
+The Company had an interest rate swap contract that converted borrowings from a floating to a fixed-rate basis.
+Exclusive of applicable margins, the Company paid fixed rate interest and receive floating-rate interest amounts based on three-month USIBOR settings.
+The contract fixed premium was 2.34% and the notional value amortised in line with the repayment profile of the borrowing facility.
+The term of the borrowing facility to July 2017 was designated as the hedged item.
+The fair value of derivative financial instrument at 31 December 2017 was \$nil (2016: \$56,537).